apprenticius/Raspi-TeleboyTV/README.md

 Using HDMI-CEC it is possible to change channels with remote control of your TV.
 Furthermore for the power consumption the Raspberry Pi uses the USB connection from the television.

-Prerequisites for Raspberry Pi 4B
+Prerequisites
-  - Raspbian OS
+  - Raspberry Pi 4B with Raspbian OS
   - MPV player installed
+  - User Account with Teleboy TV